lambdaclass/cairo-vm_in_go/README.md

 ```
 ##### ComputeOp0Addr

-This method is similar to `ComputeDstAddr` but it uses the instruction second offset (off1) to add the selected register (ap or fp)
+This method is similar to `ComputeDstAddr` but it uses the instruction second offset (off1) to add to the selected register (ap or fp)

 ```go
 func (run_context RunContext) ComputeOp0Addr(instruction Instruction) (memory.Relocatable, error) {